 “El Salado” Estuary, a Lung of Vallarta

-Another wrong idea many inhabitants of Vallarta have is that the estuary is a dirty place, muddy, dangerous and a mosquito farm.
-This happens only if it is not properly maintained and watched but the truth is that if we didn’t have the estuary a lot of our food would be polluted by toxic waste.
-El Salado is a bio-filter where these pollutants are separated while it protects the town from flooding and other natural phenomena.
+A wrong idea many inhabitants of Vallarta have is that the estuary is a dirty place, muddy, dangerous and a mosquito farm.
+This happens only we don’t properly maintain it and watch it.
+But the truth is that if we didn’t have the estuary, a lot of our food would have toxic waste.
+El Salado is a bio-filter where these pollutants are separated.
+Meanwhile, it protects the town from flooding and other natural phenomena.
 It is also a space for fish and other species breeding.

-This space has several awards, two of them given by Ecoindex (Rainforest Alliance) at Latin America level thanks to its project “Aventúrate por El Salado” (Adventure through El Salado) by the best monitoring techniques for identification and decreasing of affectations by the visitors.
+This space has several awards, two of them given by Ecoindex (Rainforest Alliance) at Latin America level.
+They were thanks to its project “Aventúrate por El Salado” (Adventure through El Salado).
+They featurey the best monitoring techniques for identification and decreasing of affectations by the visitors.